 - Take a medium mixing bowl, place the room temperature butter in it, and cream it using a spatula.
-Add the powdered sugar substitute, cream cheese, egg, and vanilla extract and mix with the spatula until soft and creamy.
+Add the sweetener, cream cheese, egg, and vanilla extract, and mix it with the hand mixer until soft and creamy.

-- Combine the wet and dry ingredients together well, form the dough into a ball, wrap in a plastic wrap, and refrigerate for 30 mins.
+- Combine the wet and dry ingredients well, form the dough into a ball, wrap it in a plastic wrap, and refrigerate for 30 mins.

-- Take the dough out from the fridge, unwrap it, and roll it out into a 4-5 mm (0.2 inch) thick sheet between two pieces of parchment paper slightly dusted in coconut flour.
+- Take the dough out from the fridge, unwrap it, and roll it out into a 4mm (0.2 inches) thick sheet between two pieces of parchment paper.

 - Using your favorite cookie cutters, cut out the cookies and carefully transfer them onto a baking tray lined with parchment paper.
 Gather the scraps of dough and re-roll until all dough is used.
 During the baking process the cookies won’t spread, so you can put them close together.

-- Remove them from the oven and let them cool completely on a cooling rack.
+- Remove from the oven and let them cool down a little bit on a baking sheet.
+Then, transfer onto a cooling rack and let cool completely.
 The cookies will still be quite soft when just removed from the oven, but will firm up as they cool.